 “I thought perhaps he pulled the rope back up after I used it to climb down.
 I see now that he didn’t leave the marks in the ground.
 That means… only one thing could have.”

 “The rope pulled itself,” Rob postulated, catching Alast off guard.

-“How did you know I was going to say that?” the boy asked.
+“How did you know I was going to say that?”
 His captain pulled the tile over to the boy and handed him the chain.
 He paced around Knobby in a circle that was well out of drooling or licking distance, staring into the many mouths on the animal’s flanks.

 “Did you notice what these ropes are made of?”

 “I assumed bropato fibers.”

 “You assumed correctly.
 You’ve seen the bropato growing, seen the greenest parts of it even.
 You must know it is a living plant.”

 “Well aye, but what does that have to do with these ropes?”